ali-ghorbani-k/Credit-Risk-Management/README.md

 As shown in the above ERD each SK_ID_CURR is related to multiple SK_ID_BUREAU in Bureau table and to multiple SK_ID_PREV in Home Credit tables.
 In order to develop machine learning model, first we need to flatten out the database.
 It means aggregate the information from 2 bureau and 4 Home Credit tables to have one merged table.
 Each row in the final merged table represents one loan application (SK_ID_CURR).

-Three different strategies have been used in this project to analyze previous loans life cycle and flatten out the database:
+Three different strategies have been used in this project to flatten out the database:

 1. __Manual feature engineering__
-2. __Automatic feature engineering__
+2. __Automated feature engineering__
-3. __deep learning__
+3. __Deep learning__

 # Manual Feature Engineering
+Manual Feature engineering involves leveraging domain knowledge to extract useful feature from data.
+With this strategy, we analyze each customer journey using bureau and Home Credit sources and extract useful information from previous loans cycle life.

+# Automated feature engineering
+Automated feature engineering use [Featuretools](https://community.alteryx.com/t5/Data-Science/Feature-Engineering-Secret-to-Data-Science-Success/ba-p/545041) library to generate hundreds or thousands of new features.